soderlind/memcachier/readme.txt

 Changed the [Memcached WP Object Cache](http://wordpress.org/extend/plugins/memcached/) backend to use [MemCachier](http://www.memcachier.com/).

-This initial release is only tested with WordPress at [AppFog](https://www.appfog.com/products/appfog/jumpstarts/)
+This initial release is only tested with WordPress at [AppFog](https://www.appfog.com/products/appfog/jumpstarts/), but [should work on other sites](http://www.memcachier.com/2012/12/19/memcachier-powered-wordpress-object-caching/).

 Demo at [memcachier.soderlind.no](http://memcachier.soderlind.no)